fyreflyt/gotmojo-keyboard-shortcuts/README.md

 - Ctrl/Cmd-E: Preview
 - Ctrl/Cmd-1 through 5: Switch between Mobile and Extra Wide Desktop Responsive views
 - Ctrl/Cmd-Z: Undo
+- Ctrl-Cmd-Shift-Z: Undo
 - Ctrl/Cmd-Y: Redo
 - Esc key: Close dialog Windows
 - Delete/Backspace key: Delete selected element (New with 1.4.1)

 ### Workflow enhancements

+- Added notification when pages are published due to the time now required to publish sites (New with 1.4.4)
 - Images library items are displayed newest to oldest
 - Search for images by filename
 - Pages Dialog highlights current page with an arrow